 - High pressure cooking or cooking makes vitamins leak from your food.
 If you are cooking broccoli you miss out on 80% of the vitamins!
 Steaming is a better option.

 - Sauteing spinach, asparagus, carrot or a bell pepper in some olive oil or water enhances their anti-oxidants and makes it easily absorb-able.
 We replace the lost vitamins by making raw veggies the main part of the dish.

 - Frying and browning food increases free radicals due to high heat and oxidation of fats.
 Free radicals attack, damage and take over healthy cells in the body.

-My meals are made up of vegetables and sprouts, fruits, gluten free whole grains, nuts, seeds, beans and lentils, tofu and tempeh.
+My meals are made up of vegetables, greens, micro greens, fruits, gluten free whole grains, nuts, seeds, beans and lentils, tofu and tempeh.
 The good stuff.
 The right diet gives energy, health and longevity.